neontribe/www/README.md

     yarn dev
     ```

-    Optionally provide environment variables (such as API auth) through the `now-secrets.json` file.
+    Optionally provide secret environment variables (such as API auth) through the `now-secrets.json` file.

+    API credentials are only required to build the front-end if the wp.com instance is set to _private_.

     ```sh
     cp now-secrets.example.json now-secrets.json
     ```

-    Enter API credentials in corresponding fields.
+    Expected format of now-secrets.json

     ```json
     {